5 Pillars of Parenting Coordination

 Pillar 1: Managing Emotions (The Foundation)

-The Research Says: High-conflict divorce triggers significant stress and emotional dysregulation.
-Research in neuroscience and psychology (e.g., from fields like Cognitive Behavioral Therapy) shows that when emotions run high, our logical thinking brain (prefrontal cortex) is less active.
+- The research says that high-conflict divorce triggers significant stress and emotional dysregulation.
+Research in neuroscience and psychology (e.g., from fields like cognitive behavioral therapy) shows that when emotions run high, our logical thinking brain (prefrontal cortex) is less active.
 Learning to calm your nervous system through techniques like deep breathing, mindfulness, or taking a break allows you to respond thoughtfully rather than react impulsively.
 This foundational skill is crucial for all other aspects of effective co-parenting.

 Pillar 2: Promoting Flexible Thinking (Breaking Cycles of Rigidity)

-What it means: High conflict often involves "all-or-nothing" thinking or getting stuck on one rigid solution.
+High conflict behaviour often involves "all-or-nothing" thinking or getting stuck on one rigid solution.
 We help you explore different perspectives, consider alternative solutions, and adapt your thinking to new information or changing circumstances.

-The Research Says: Psychological research on cognitive flexibility demonstrates that rigid thinking patterns (known as "cognitive distortions") fuel conflict.
+Psychological research on cognitive flexibility has revealed that rigid thinking patterns (known as "cognitive distortions") fuel conflict.
 By learning to challenge these patterns and consider multiple viewpoints, you can move beyond impasse.
 This skill is vital for effective problem-solving and finding mutually acceptable solutions, rather than just "winning."

 Pillar 3: Managing Behavior (Shifting from Reaction to Action)

-The Research Says: Behavioral psychology and social learning theory show that behaviors are learned and can be unlearned or replaced.
+Behavioral psychology and social learning theory show that behaviors are learned and can be unlearned or replaced.
 In high-conflict situations, negative behaviors often become reciprocal.
 By consciously changing your own behavior, you can break these destructive patterns.
 We focus on teaching practical skills like using "brief, factual, neutral" communication, setting boundaries, and disengaging from arguments.
-Bill Eddy uses BIFF – brief, informative, friendly and firm.
+We follow Bill Eddy's (Conflict Instiute) use of the acronym BIFF – brief, informative, friendly and firm.

 Pillar 4: Checking Oneself by Perspective-Taking (Stepping into Their Shoes – and Your Child's)